meljoy1099/fantasy-football-draft-analysis/README.md

 <img src = "./images/round_14-16.jpeg" width=60%> <br />

 * __Round 14__ - Kicker or Defense.
 Repeat after me.
-I will NOT defy the fantasy gods and draft a kicker or defense until the last 2 rounds of the draft and I will NEVER have a backup of either and I swear to check streamers every week.
+I will NOT defy the fantasy gods and draft a kicker or defense until the last 2 rounds of the draft, I will NEVER have a backup of either, and I swear to check streamers every week.
 Amen.
 * __Round 15__ - Kicker or Defense.
 See __Round 14__.

 __Biggest Busts of the 2022 Draft:__